-I, David B. Baker, Vice President, Chief Financial Officer and Secretary (principal financial officer) of The Middleby Corporation (the "registrant"), certify, to the best of my knowledge, based upon a review of the Quarterly Report on Form 10-Q for the period ended September 28, 2002 of the Registrant (the "report"), that:

-- The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly represents, in all material aspects, the financial condition and results of operations of the Registrant.
+- I, David B. Baker, Vice President, Chief Financial Officer and Secretary (principal financial officer) of The Middleby Corporation (the "Registrant"), certify, to the best of my knowledge, based upon a review of the Quarterly Report on Form 10-Q, as amended by Amendment Number 1, for the period ended September 28, 2002 of the Registrant (the "Report"), that: - (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly represents, in all material aspects, the financial condition and results of operations of the Registrant.